xiema/rs_compile/README.md

 # Parser/Grammar

-Table-driven, deterministic `Parser` that creates an abstract syntax tree from a sequence of tokens (such as one created by `Tokenizer`).
+Table-driven, deterministic `Parser` that creates a parse tree from a sequence of tokens (such as one created by `Tokenizer`).
 The grammar rules can be customized prior to parsing by creating a custom `Grammar` instance.
 The output is a tree of connected `Node` objects, each associated to a `Gvar` (_Grammar Variable_) as defined in the grammar.

 Currently only accepts _LL(k)_ unambiguous grammars for any _k_ and _LR(1)_ grammars.